-An informal collaboration between the PhD programs of the Department of Art History and the Graduate School of Architecture, Planning, and Preservation at Columbia, the forum provides an opportunity for PhD students to discuss the work of prominent academics and theorists from an interdisciplinary perspective.
-Invited speakers will briefly present on their work, focusing in part on a pre-circulated article or book chapter, from the standpoint of "method"—how they defined the questions to be addressed, in what manner they approached them, by what means they determined their critical stakes—before opening the floor to questions and general discussion from the seminar participants.
-These informal, but focused, seminars will provide an opportunity to discuss the production of intellectual material in ways that will inflect, inform, and inspire students' own work.
+Founded by Branden W. Joseph and Reinhold Martin, the PhD Forum is an informal collaboration between the PhD programs of the Department of Art History and the Graduate School of Architecture, Planning, and Preservation at Columbia.

+The PhD Forum provides an opportunity for PhD students to discuss the work of prominent academics and theorists from an interdisciplinary perspective.
+Invited guests briefly present on their work, focusing in part on a pre-circulated article or book chapter, from the standpoint of "method"—how they defined the questions to be addressed, in what manner they approached them, by what means they determined their critical stakes—before opening the floor to questions and general discussion from the seminar participants.
+These informal, focused, seminars provide an opportunity to discuss the production of intellectual material in ways that inflect, inform, and inspire students' own work.

 Past PhD Forum guests include Etienne Balibar (UC Irvine, French and Comparative Literature), Gayatri Chakravorty Spivak (Columbia, English and Comparative Literature), Michael Hardt (Duke, Literature), Kristin Ross (NYU, History & Comparative Literature), Jack Halberstam (USC, English and Gender Studies), John Tresch (U Penn, History & Sociology of Science), Emily Apter (NYU, Comparative Literature and French), Ariella Azoulay (Brown, Comparative Literature and Modern Culture & Media), Susan Buck-Morss (CUNY, Political Philosophy), Arvind Rajagopal (NYU, Media Studies), and Devin Fore (Princeton, German).

 Laura Diamond Dixit, GSAPP ()